 If you’ve ever worn a bikini, then chances are you’re familiar with the common annoyance of razor bumps (also known as ingrown hairs or folliculitis).
 Unfortunately, those pesky bumps are more than just unsightly; they can also increase your risk of harmful infections and lingering red skin bumps.
-That said, when preparing for bikini season, it’s in your best interests to know how to prevent and manage razor bumps to ensure you have a happy swim season.
+That said, when preparing for bikini season, it’s in your best interests to know how to avoid and manage razor bumps to ensure you have a happy swim season.

 What Exactly Are Razor Bumps (Folliculitis and Ingrown Hairs)?